GhidraDragon/Bo_VS_Amazon_Inc/README.md

-SOO mr operation "salt typhoon", etc. (remember 31-1) Judge Legally Blonde? - if Twitch doesn't know how to play lego - well I'm sure you'd be afraid of some blackhawk hellicopters and LOL https://github.com/PDFSage/legally-blonde
+SOO mr operation "salt typhoon", etc. (remember 31-1) Judge Legally Blonde? - if Twitch doesn't know how to play lego - well I'm sure you'd be afraid of some blackhawk hellicopters and LOL https://github.com/PDFSage/legally-blonde try hittin' a strong point poki!!! esp with like erosolar's age Secretary of Defense lol lol

 TLDR, Twitch does not seem to realize when they're attempting to reinforcement policying out of local minima.
 If they did, they wouldn't create many anonymous accounts in order to reveal their own psychological insecurities and despicable ethics to NATO, as mirror image termed Mark Leon, Leon was throw'own' as a 'decoy' by GCHQ.